-A global expert in vision-threatening diseases, diabetic retinopathy and retinopathy of prematurity, Professor Wilkinson-Berka was today announced the second Head of the School of Biomedical Sciences.
+A global expert in vision-threatening diseases, diabetic retinopathy and retinopathy of prematurity, Professor Wilkinson-Berka is ready to begin work as the new Head of the School of Biomedical Sciences.

-Professor Wilkinson-Berka will assume the role of Deputy Head of School to Interim Head, Professor Ian van Driel.
-This will allow her to participate in decisions regarding the future of the School, before transitioning to her new appointment as the Head of School later in the year.
-Professor Wilkinson-Berka will continue as Head of the Department of Anatomy and Neuroscience until this time.
+For the past month, Professor Wilkinson-Berka has been Deputy Head of School to Interim Head, Professor Ian van Driel.
+This allowed her to participate in decisions regarding the future of the School, before transitioning to her new appointment.
+Professor Wilkinson-Berka was previously Head of the Department of Anatomy and Neuroscience.

 “I am honoured to receive this appointment and follow in the footsteps of the inaugural Head of School Professor, Fabienne Mackay, and Interim Head, Professor Ian van Driel,” she says.